SoloNoah/SoloNoah/README.md

    * My portfolio website.
 I decided to develop using **HTML, CSS and Javascript** only to have stronger foundations and focus on making the website responsive.

  :thinking: Side hustle
   * My goal is to become a FullStack dev in the future.
-Therefore I've been working on HTML, CSS and Javascript to have a good starting base.
+Therefore, I've been working on HTML, CSS and Javascript to have a good starting base.
   * Shifting focus soon to ReactJS and Django for my degree's final project.
   * Improving Python skills to improve SmartScript's results.
   * Getting more involved in _**open source**_ projects.
 So far, I've contributed to several repositories by opening issues and to others by reviewing and adding my own PRs.
 However, I would like be a part of a bigger project consistently.